SEIR-7-06/react_todo_walkthrough/sprints/Sprint3.md

 export default TodosContainer;
 ```

-Awesome, we can see the response from our database as soon as the page loads, we know it's working!
-Notice that the actual `json` we want is stored in the `data` attribute of the response.
-This is a standard format for `axios` returns.
+We should see the response from our database as soon as the page loads, we know it's working!
+Notice that what we want is stored in the `data` attribute of the response.
+Axios organizes the response like this by default.

 We can now see that everything is working!
-However, its completely in the wrong spot and we don't have anything we're passing todos to... yet!
+However, it needs a refactor and we don't see any todos... yet!

 Now that we can get our data, let's code how we present that data.
 It'll be a bit before we connect these pieces and actually see our todos in our app, but just hold on, we'll get there!

 ### Rendering A Todo
 Let's start at the bottom and bubble up.
-It would be nice if each `todo` element had its own component to follow FIRST(Focused Independent Reusable Small Testable) principles.
+It would be nice if each `todo` element had its own component.
 Let's create `src/components/Todo.js` and put the following in it:

 ```js
 import React, { Component } from 'react';